jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 ---
-title: (Carbonation-in-Progress) Dwight's Honey Orange Wheat v2
+title: Dwight's Honey Orange Wheat v2
 ---

 Well, its summer time again and about time to brew a crowd pleaser from last year, [Dwight's Honey Orange Wheat](/posts/brews/2018-08-01-dwights-orange-honey-wheat.html).
 Last year this was an extract recipe that we tweaked a little to more closely follow Palmer's extract brewing method and added an addition of orange peel for some orange aromas.
 Since then I've [built a mash tun](/posts/brews/2018-10-10-lets-build-a-mash-tun.html) and started brewing all-grain recipes exclusively, so, naturally, I converted this extract recipe to all-grain as well.